Get Help Today

 What Are the Warning Signs of an Eating Disorder?

-Depending on the type of disorder, symptoms and eating disorder treatments will vary.
-For anorexia nervosa, an eating disorder characterized by an abnormally low body weight and an intense fear of gaining weight, patients often severely reduce their caloric intake or use other harmful measures to lose weight.
+Depending on the type of disorder, characteristics of eating disorders and their treatments will vary.
+For anorexia nervosa, eating disorder tendencies are characterized by an abnormally low body weight and an intense fear of gaining weight, patients often severely reduce their caloric intake or use other harmful measures to lose weight.
 They might exercise obsessively or abuse laxatives or diet aids.

-In contrast, bulimia nervosa involves episodes of binging and purging.
+In contrast, bulimia nervosa eating eating disorder behaviors involves episodes of binging and purging.
 Many patients eat a large amount of food in a short period of time and then experience intense feelings of shame or guilt for their actions.
 This cycle leads patients to compensate by taking extreme measures such as vomiting or abusing laxatives or diuretics.

 Unlike individuals suffering from anorexia or bulimia, those experiencing a binge eating disorder do not attempt to purge.
 Instead, they will consume a large amount of food, often in secret and/or at night, in a short period of time.
 This leads to feelings of shame and disgust with their actions.
 Binge eating disorder patients often experience unexplained weight gain.